Finding time to write a blog, deciding on a blog theme...there are many challenges to writing one blog

 river

-There are shared spaces where you can take a break, so I try to make an effort to talk to someone during short breaks.
+Since there are shared spaces where we can take breaks, I make a conscious effort to talk to someone during short breaks.

 Komatsu